Suzuki GT250: Engine and transmission

 The T250's engine was a development of the earlier T20, which had been introduced in 1966.
 The 180° piston ported two stroke twin was of unit construction and had alloy head and alloy barrels with cast iron liners.
 Bore and stroke were 54 × 54 mm and the claimed power output was 31 bhp at 7,000 rpm.
 In 1971 the Ram Air System cooling duct, as used on the GT380 and GT550, was added to the cylinder head.
 It is debated whether the Ram Air System improved cooling significantly or was a cosmetic addition.

 In 1976 the engine was revised; the main bearings were increased in number from three to four and two extra transfer port added, increasing power to 32 bhp at 7,500 rpm.
 The ram air was removed and the fins on the head enlarged to compensate.

 A new engine was designed for the 1978 X7 model.
 Whilst retaining the 54 mm bore and stroke, the engine was more compact and weighed 7.8 kg less than the GT250C engine.
 The new engine used Suzuki's dual induction system, first used on its off-road bikes.
 The system used both piston porting and reed valves, which gave better response through the rev range.

 Ignition was by twin coils with points mounted on the end of the crankshaft.
 Fuel was delivered by twin 26 mm Mikuni carburettors, which had restrictive slides to reduce intake noise.
 The carbs were increased to 28 mm in 1975 and were rubber mounted.
 The carbs were reduced to 26 mm on the X7 to increase mid-range power.
 The engine was lubricated by Suzuki's CCI system.

 Primary drive was by helical gears to a multi-plate wet clutch.
 The six speed gearbox received revised second and third gear ratios in 1976.
 Chain drive took power to the rear wheel.

 Cycle parts

-The duplex cradle frame of the T250 was modified for the GT250 with three small top tubes instead of the previous single large tube.
+The duplex cradle frame of the T20 was modified for the T250 with larger gusset plates around the headstock.
+The T250 frame was modified for the T250J and GT250 with a longer steerer tube.
 Rear suspension was by swinging arm with twin shock absorbers.
 At the front telescopic forks were used.

 A new single downtube frame was designed for the X7, which saved 1.5 kg over the previous frame.

 Initially brakes were drums front and rear, the front being an effective 2ls item.
 The front brake was replaced in 1972 with a single disc, which suffered poor wet weather performance.